1st Infantry Division (United States): Operation Atlantic Resolve

 In April 2017, Military.com reported that approximately 4,000 soldiers from the 2nd Armored Brigade Combat Team, 1st Infantry Division will deploy to Europe as part of Operation Atlantic Resolve, replacing the 3rd Armored BCT, 4th Infantry Division in a regular rotation of forces.
 The unit deployed in September 2017 and redeployed in June 2018, serving throughout Eastern Europe conducting readiness and inter-operability training with NATO Allies to assure U.S. Allies and deter aggression.
-The Division Headquarters deployed part of its headquarters in March 2018 to Poznan, Poland, to serve as the U.S. Army Europe's Mission Command Element forward providing mission command of the Regionally Aligned Forces serving in Atlantic Resolve.
-They are scheduled to remain until June 2020.
+Part of the Division Headquarters deployed in March 2018 to Poznań, Poland, to command the Regionally Aligned Forces serving in Atlantic Resolve.
+They were scheduled to remain until June 2020.
 In January the division's 1st Armored Brigade Combat Team and 1st Combat Aviation Brigade deployed to Eastern Europe in Support of Operation Atlantic Resolve with the mission of building readiness, assuring Allies, and deterring aggression on the continent.
 The 1st Armored Brigade Combat Team deployed again to Operation Atlantic Resolve in July 2021.
 The Brigade's deployment was extended indefinitely in response to the Russian invasion of Ukraine in February 2022.